keycloak/keycloak/internal_resources/README.md

 Contributor's Guide
 -------------------

-See our [Contributor's Guide](contributing.adoc) to learn how the procedure for making contributions to documentation.
+See our [Contributor's Guide](contributing.adoc) to learn the procedure for making contributions to documentation.

 Templates
 ---------

-We have templates that we you use for your new content.
+We have templates that we ask you to please use for your new content.
 When:

 * I want to do X
   * Use the [brief task template](template_task_brief.adoc).
 The [detailed task template](template_task.adoc) has a wealth of resources and tips that you may find useful.